 Biochemistry Improvements

-The most noteworthy addition to our reconstruction was including flavin based electron bifurcation to complete the Wolfe Cycle, resulting in what is, to our knowledge, the first accurate depiction of central carbon catabolism in hydrogenotrophic methanogenesis.
+It has been often assumed that the methanogenic pathway is linear with two main membrane complexes for generating membrane potential.
+That is the Mtr and the heterodisulfide complex (HdrDE).
+Without the membrane bound type heterodisulfide reductase of methylotrophic methanogens, M. maripaludis lacks one critical energetic coupling site to generate energy for growth.
+However, it has a cytoplasmic heterodisulfide reductase that conserves energy by an increasingly recognized form of energy conservation in strict anaerobes involving electron bifurcation (refs).
+As described above, this links the last step of methanogensis to the first step by exergonically driving the endergonic reduction of the 1st step resulting in a circular pathway (ref).
+This is noteworthy because the assumption of a linear pathway in M. maripaludis without accounting for electron bifurcation can affect the downstream predictions in the metabolic model.
 Because it is a relatively novel mechanism of energy conservation, this heterodisulfide reduction step was not part of our annotation database and thus was not included in the automated first reconstruction draft.
 Rather, the default mechanism of energy conservation matched methylotrophic methanogens and utilized methanophenazine, an electron carrier known to be absent from M. maripaludis and other hydrogenotrophic methanogens.
 We replaced the methylotrophic pathway with the correct electron bifurcation pathway, linking heterodisulfide reduction with electrons from H2 to carbon dioxide reduction via reduced ferredoxin.
 This incident serves as an example of a commonly-encountered reconstruction pitfall, in which information available in annotation databases does not sufficiently represent known biochemical phenomena.
 Therefore, it is paramount that even as automated reconstruction methods improve, we take the time to carefully evaluate biochemical literature maximize consistency of the reconstruction with experimentally-verified pathways.

 Interestingly, there is evidence that M. maripaludis uses multiple forms of ferredoxin as electron carriers and may link multiple steps, including electron bifurcation, using specific ferredoxins (47).
 Presently, the full extent of this phenomenon is not well understood and requires more experimental investigation.
 However, in an effort to represent ferredoxin specificity in our model, we have included a function (see Supplemental Materials) that changes promiscuous ferredoxins to specific ferredoxins for the Eha hydrogenase, heterodisulfide reductase, and formylmethanfuran dehydrogenase (carbon dioxide reduction).
 Using this function, which also provides a specific ferredoxins with the ability to act as promiscuous ferredoxins, tightens the coupling between the aforementioned reactions by restricting them all to one pool of electron carriers and allows us to predict how ferredoxin specificity could change possible model flux distributions.